obonaventure/cnp3/book/network/network.rst

    A local area network

 We describe in the next chapter the organisation and the operation of Local Area Networks.
-An important difference between the point-to-point datalink layers and the datalink layers used in LANs is that in a LAN, each communicating device must be identified by a unique unicast datalink layer address.
+An important difference between the point-to-point datalink layers and the datalink layers used in LANs is that in a LAN, each communicating device is identified by a unique `datalink layer address`.
 This address is usually embedded in the hardware of the device and different types of LANs use different types of datalink layer addresses.
 A communicating device attached to a LAN can send a datalink frame to any other communicating device that is attached to the same LAN.
-Most LANs also support special broadcast and multicast addresses.
+Most LANs also support special broadcast and multicast datalink layer addresses.
 A frame sent to the broadcast address of the LAN is delivered to all communicating devices that are attached to the LAN.
 The multicast addresses are used to identify groups of communicating devices.
 When a frame is sent towards a multicast datalink layer address, it is delivered by the LAN to all communicating devices that belong to the corresponding group.

+.. index:: NBMA, Non-Broadcast Multi-Access Networks

+The third type of datalink layers are used in Non-Broadcast Multi-Access (NBMA) networks.
+These networks are used to interconnect devices like a LAN.
+All devices attached to an NBMA network are identified by a unique datalink layer address.
+However, and this is the main difference between an NBMA network and a traditionnal LAN, the NBMA service only supports unicast.
+The datalink layer service provided by an NBMA network does not support neither broadcast nor multicast.

 Unfortunately no datalink layer is able to send frames of unlimited side.
 Each datalink layer is characterised by a maximum frame size.
 There are more than a dozen different datalink layers and unfortunately most of them use a different maximum frame size.
 The network layer must cope with the heterogeinity of the datalink layer.